brianloveswords/bleach.js/README.md

-bleach.js is a port of Bleach (https://github.com/jsocol/bleach), the whitelist based HTML sanitizer.
+bleach.js is an INCOMPLETE port of Bleach (https://github.com/jsocol/bleach), the whitelist based HTML sanitizer.
 It runs on node.js using jsdom, in the browser as a single file that contributes "Bleach" to the global environment, or as an AMD (Asynchronous Module Definition, https://github.com/amdjs/amdjs-api/wiki/AMD).